Low-Level Functions

 wf.States_WF[:, 2]

-) - Observation Point Orientation: If the state matrix has 4 columns, also updates the observation point orientation (
+) - Observation Point Orientation: If the state matrix has 4 columns, updates the observation point orientation (

 wf.States_WF[wf.StartI, 4]